-Moreover, labelling it 'the Dreaming' may evoke fantastical imagery, disrespecting the complexities of the original concept:
+Moreover, labelling it 'the Dreaming' may evoke fantastical or sleep-related imagery, distorting and even disrespecting the complexities and the importance of the concept:

 "These tales are neither simply illustrative nor simply explanatory, they are fanciful and poetic in content because they are based on visionary and intuitive insights into mysteries; and, if we are ever to understand them, we must always take them in their complex content."

-The Dreamtime did not only take place at the beginning of time - it encompasses the past, present, and future.
-As a holistic philosophy grounded in the very earth itself, it cannot be consigned to a past people.
-It is an integrated way of life that the Warlpiri people believe in to this day.
+The Dreaming did not take place at the beginning of time - this is a common misconception.
+It encompasses the past, present, and future; it is non-linear.
+As a holistic philosophy grounded in the very earth itself, it cannot be assigned to a past people.
+It is an integrated way of life that many First Nations people believe in and live by today.